 Whom to Harvest for

-• Several wild plants can affect blood sugar levels, so diabetic consumers should not consume them at all or should seek medical advice before consuming.
+- Several wild plants can affect blood sugar levels, so those with diabetes should not consume them or should seek medical advice before consuming.

-• Medicinal plants are contraindicated with other medications; seek medical advice.
+- Medicinal plants can contraindicate with other medications; seek medical advice before consuming.